Same-sex parents statistics

 • Children raised by same-sex parents have similar scholastic outcomes to children raised by different-sex parents.

-In the following we used Census.gov data to illustrate the percent of households with children.
+In the following, we used Census.gov data to illustrate the percentage of households with children.

 The main findings show:

-• The percent of same-sex couples with children has dropped from 27 percent in 2005 to 15 percent today.
+• The percentage of same-sex couples with children has dropped from 27 percent in 2005 to 15 percent today.

-• In comparison, the percent of different-sex couples with children has only dropped from 44 percent to 38 percent.
+• In comparison, the percentage of different-sex couples with children has only dropped from 44 percent to 38 percent.

 • Gay couples are the least likely demographic to be parents, only 6.6 percent of male-male households (1 in 15 gay couples).